 Ted Hose vs Compression Stockings: What's the Difference?

-If you’ve struggled with swelling and potentially blood clots in your legs, you might have heard of TED hose.
-They are also recommended to people after surgery, especially if you are immobilized and facing long days lying down in bed.
-At the same time, doctors may prescribe graduated medical compression stockings, which many people confuse with TED hose.
+If you have struggled with swelling or even blood clots in your legs, you have probably heard of TED hose.
+“TED” stands for thromboembolic deterrent, which basically means blood clot prevention.
+TED hose are also recommended to people after surgery for reducing swelling and are known to prevent issues with blood clots or fluid circulation.
+Therapeutic compression applied to the legs is often recommended if you are immobilized and spend most of your day lying in bed.
+As an alternative to TED hose, doctors may prescribe graduated medical compression stockings, which people often confuse with TED hose.

-The truth is, either or both can be right for you, but it depends on your situation and what your doctor prescribes.
-This article will take a deep dive into the differences between the two are, but the short version is as follows:
+The truth is that either might be the right choice for you, but choosing TED hose vs. compression stockings or socks depends on your situation and your doctor’s recommendation.
+This article will take a deep dive into the differences between TED Hose and compression stockings are, and the highlights are as follows:

-Compression socks are great for everyday wear, and can come in stylish varieties to match your style.
-Compression socks come in compression levels starting at 15-20 mmHg, ranging all the way to 40-50 mmHg.
+• Compression socks are great for everyday wear, and can come in stylish varieties to match your style.
+Compression socks come in compression levels starting at 15-20 mmHg, and often can be in pressures ranging all the way to 40-50 mmHg.

-TED hose are for immobilized or bedridden patients.
-They come in lower grade compression, 8-18 mmHg, because they are prescribed for post-surgical use on patients who will be laying flat.
-Since TED hose wearers won’t be walking, blood won’t be pooling in the ankles as much, so a lighter compression is more effective.
+• TED hose are used for immobilized or bedridden patients.
+They come in lower grade compression, typically 8-18 mmHg, because they are prescribed for post-surgical use on patients who will be lying flat.
+Since people wearing TED hose won’t be walking, standing, or sitting for prolonged periods of time, blood won’t be pooling in the ankles as much, so a lighter compression is effective.

 Want to learn more?
 Keep reading!
-What to try compression socks?
+Want to try compression socks?
 Check out our stylish options offered in 15-20 mmHg, 20-30 mmHg, and 30-40 mmHg.

 VIM & VIGR Compression Socks vs TED hose venn diagram